Diablo Valley

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

-We are excited to launch the 2022-23 Membership Drive on November 3, 2022, and hope you consider membership in the Diablo Valley Chapter!
-Since our Chapter was founded 34 years ago, our goal has been to provide unique opportunities for mothers and daughters (grades 7-12) to serve in our community together and create lasting memories during those fleeting teenage years.
-We currently have over 250 mothers and daughters, are fortunate to support and meet the requests of our philanthropy clients with over 10,000 hours of volunteer service annually in our community.
+The Diablo Valley Membership Drive will begin January 15 2026, and we hope you will join us!
+Since our Chapter was founded 38 years ago, our goal has been to provide unique opportunities for mothers and daughters (grades 7-12) to serve in our community together and create lasting memories during those fleeting teenage years.
+Our mothers and daughters feel fortunate to support and meet the requests of our philanthropy clients with nearly 10,000 hours of volunteer service annually in our community.

-Eligibility: The daughter must be in grades 7, 9 or 10 the following September, and members shall reside in the communities with designated attendance (without petitioned acceptance) to Monte Vista and San Ramon Valley High Schools.
+Eligibility: The daughter must be in grades 7, 8, or 9 the following August, and members shall reside in the communities with designated attendance (without petitioned acceptance) to Monte Vista and San Ramon Valley High Schools.

 Application: Prospective members shall only apply to one Chapter.

-Timeline: Online applications for membership shall be accepted ONLY during the annual membership selection period from November 3, 2022 to January 15, 2023 at 8pm PST.
-We regret that we are unable to accept late applications under any circumstances.
+Timeline: Online applications for membership shall be accepted ONLY during the annual membership selection period January 15 – March 1, 2025.
+We regret that we are unable to accept late applications.

 NCL, Inc., Diablo Valley Chapter